 The purpose of this policy is to outline the measures we take in processing your data and your rights as the Data Subject.
-It will outline how we collect, process, store and retain your personal data across all sites at AJN Steelstock Ltd. It will also outline who we share your data with and on what basis.
-Unless advised otherwise AJN Steelstock Ltd will be the Data Controller which means we will determine the purposes and means of processing personal data.
-We may on occasions share your data with a third party.
-The third party will be a Data Processor and will process the data on behalf of us the Data Controller to enable us to fulfil our obligations to you the Data Subject.
+It will outline how we collect, process, store and retain your personal data across all sites at AJN Steelstock Limited.
+It will also outline who we share your data with and on what basis.
+Unless advised otherwise AJN Steelstock Limited will be the Data Controller which means we will determine the purposes and means of processing personal data.
+We may, on occasions, share your data with a third party.
+The third party will be a Data Processor and will process the data on behalf of the Data Controller to enable us to fulfil our obligations to you the Data Subject.

-- Legitimate Business Interest – The processing is necessary in the interests of AJN Steelstock Ltd managing and administering its business or for the legitimate interests of the data subject.
-To rely on this basis we will consider, there is a legitimate interest, that the processing is necessary to achieve the interest and we will balance this against the data subject’s rights, interests and freedoms.
+- Legitimate business interest – The processing is necessary in the interests of AJN Steelstock Limited managing and administering its business or for the legitimate interests of the data subject.
+To rely on this basis we will consider if there is a legitimate interest, that the processing is necessary to achieve the interest and we will balance this against the data subject’s rights, interests and freedoms

 Details of the data processed can be found in document HR029 but are categorised in brief below;